7 Ways To Stay Entertained At Home

 Self Quarantine Entertainment Ideas For Anyone

-Wikihow - Illustrated steps for anything (Try random!)
+Wikihow - Illustrated steps to learn anything (try random!)

 YouTube How-To - Practical life advice and how-tos

-Duolingo - Fun Free Language App for all ages
+Duolingo - Fun free language app for all ages - even learning greetings is great

 Play Kalimba - I bought one with a book on Amazon - it's small and easy to learn